 Supplementary Figure 4.
 The predicted frequencies of all oncogenic KRAS alleles in each cancer.
 The predicted vs. observed frequency of KRAS alleles in each cancer for all KRAS alleles demonstrated to drive any of the four cancers.
-The KRAS alleles included in the calculation were found mutated frequently in at least one of the four cancer types. ▲ indicates rejection of the null hypothesis that the observed and predicted frequencies are the same (Chi-squared test, FDR-adjusted p-value < 0.05). ● indicates the failure to reject the null hypothesis (Chi-squared test, FDR-adjusted p-value ≥ 0.05).
+The KRAS alleles included in the calculation were found mutated frequently in at least one of the four cancer types.
+Triangles indicate rejection of the null hypothesis that the observed and predicted frequencies are the same (χ-squared test, FDR-adjusted p-value < 0.05).
+Circles indicate the failure to reject the null hypothesis (χ-squared test, FDR-adjusted p-value ≥ 0.05).
 Error bars indicate bootstrapped 95% confidence intervals of the predicted values.